ef-ds/deque/PERFORMANCE.md

 /1000000-4     7.02M ± 0%     7.00M ± 0%   -0.28%  (p=0.000 n=10+10)
 ```

-phf deque seems to perform very similarlt to gammazero's deque.
-This is not a surprise
-as both deques use a similar design: ring around a slice.
+phf deque seems to perform very similarly to gammazero's deque.
+This is not a surprise as both deques use a similar design: ring around a slice.
 The biggest difference, again, is in the deque's considerably lower memory footprint.